Distance: 11.6 miles (18.7 km)

 There’s a gorgeous little meadow and then a patch meandering needle-cushioned between wide-spaced pines, and South Mount Hawkins comes into view straight ahead.

-The last little stretch up to the summit traverses some steep scree, and then you have 360 degree views from the remains of a fire tower, and a funny little homemade pub table at child’s height to the ground.
+The last little stretch up to the summit traverses some steep scree, and then you have 360° views from the remains of a fire tower, and a funny little homemade pub table at child’s height to the ground.

-From here, it’s fire road all the way down to the junction with the Windy Gap trail you took on the way up.
+From here, it’s fire road for a few miles, all the way down to the junction with the Windy Gap trail you took on the way up.
 The road is now abandoned, and there’s some boulder-hopping to do in places, but it’s generally a nice easy descent in the evening sun.